David Alaba: 5 landmark moments in a star-studded, historic Bayern Munich career

 The 2019/20 season will be remembered for many reasons.
 One of them is that Bayern did it again.
 Seven years after taking the treble under Heynckes, they repeated the feat with Hansi Flick in charge.

-Remarkably, Flick - soon to be the new Germany coach - had started the campaign as part of Niko Kovac's backroom staff, but when Kovac was removed after a slow start to the season, Bayern clicked into gear, and then some.
+Remarkably, Flick - soon to be the new Germany coach - had started the campaign as part of Niko Kovac's backroom staff.
+When Kovac was removed after a slow start to the season, however, Bayern clicked into gear - and then some.

 Watch: Bayern Munich's 2019/20 treble winners

-Injury had meant a slow start for Alaba too, but he played all but one league game from Matchday 10 on to help Bayern claim an eighth successive Bundesliga crown, the DFB Cup by beating Bayer Leverkusen in the final, and then the ultimate prize in European club football once again: the UEFA Champions League, courtesy of Kingsley Coman's goal against Paris Saint-Germain.
+Injury had meant a slow start for Alaba too, but he played all but one league game from Matchday 10 on to help Bayern claim an eighth successive Bundesliga crown, the DFB Cup by beating Bayer Leverkusen in the final, and then the ultimate prize in European club football once again.
+Bayern won the UEFA Champions League again courtesy of Kingsley Coman's goal against Paris Saint-Germain.

-Alaba was part of a Bayern side that dropped just two points in the whole of the second half of the Bundesliga campaign, and their 1-0 defeat of PSG was part of an unprecedented 23-game winning streak that only came to an end with their loss to Hoffenheim on Matchday 2 of the 2020/21 campaign.
+Alaba was part of a Bayern side that dropped just two points in the whole of the second half of the Bundesliga campaign, and their 1-0 defeat of PSG was part of an unprecedented 23-game winning streak.
+It only came to an end with their loss to Hoffenheim on Matchday 2 of the 2020/21 campaign.

 While the result was the same as seven years earlier, Alaba's contribution to it was different.
 Occasionally used at centre-back by Pep Guardiola when the ex-Bayern boss' hand was forced by injury, Alaba was permanently established at the heart of the record German champions' rearguard by Flick.